 Doll-makers made elaborate dolls for the festival.
 As the dolls became more expensive, levels were added to the hinadan so that the expensive ones could be placed out of the reach of young children.

-The third level has a musical theme—it holds five male musicians holding instruments including a small drum, a large drum, a hand drum, a flute and a singer holding a fan.
-There are ancient hina-matsuri sets with up to ten musicians, with at least one with female.
+The third level has a musical theme—it holds five male musicians holding instruments including a small drum, a large drum, a hand drum and a flute, and a singer holding a fan.
+There are ancient Hinamatsuri sets with up to ten musicians, with at least one with female.

 A modern twist